-Red Top Mountain State Park in Acworth, GA is known for its amazing location right on Lake Allatoona.
+Red Top Mountain State Park in Acworth, GA is known for its amazing location.
+The park is on Lake Allatoona offering tons of fun for the entire family.
 This state park — just 35 miles north of Atlanta — is perfect for swimming, boating, water sports, fishing, hiking, and biking.

 In addition to all the great things to do at Red Top Mountain State Park, they also have 20 brand new, beautiful cabins right on the water, 93 camping spots, and a lakeside yurt, so you can make a true vacation out of a visit here.

 With amazing accommodations, a beautiful lake, and activities galore, this is one Georgia State Park that’s definitely worth a visit!
 From things to do, to places to stay, to trails to hike — here are 13+ awesome ideas for your awesome lakeside getaway at Red Top Mountain State Park.

 WHAT TO DO AT RED TOP MOUNTAIN STATE PARK

 Cross the cool truss bridge on Red Top Mountain Road to get to the park, and get ready for all things lake related!
 With the 12,000-acre Lake Allatoona as a backdrop, Red Top offers a lot in the way of water fun.

 Get out on the water.
 You can bring your own boat, or rent one from one of the nearby marinas to enjoy a day out on the water.
 There’s even a marina inside Red Top Mountain State Park — Park Marina — that offers boat rentals.
 There are also two boat ramps, and two boat docks within the park.
 Get your bathing suits, water skis, and fishing poles ready — Lake Allatoona is ideal for swimming, water sports, and fishing.